 If Eric has a strong practical side, he also brings to his clients the creativity of an artist.
 You’d think that someone who designs and builds cabinetry would be focused on precision and accuracy.
 And he is, but he also says that some of his most enjoyable projects are free form.
 “I just get a conceptualized idea in my head of what I think something ought to look like and then start in with a willingness to experiment along the way to see how it comes together.”
 And, that’s not just woodworking he’s talking about.
 “This goes for clients, too, particularly in the strategy area we develop hypotheses and go about proof points, proving or disproving the hypothesis and then refining and moving on.
 It’s called ‘exploring the unknown’ and I think that’s really fun, too.”

 When Eric’s not working or building furniture he enjoys participating in Deloitte’s active HOG chapter.
 Yes, he rides Harley Davidsons.
 He’s also been known to wrench on a few cars and he has a considerable wine collection.
-Eric and his wife Susannah are involved in Human Options, an organization that serves battered and abused women in Orange County, Calif.
 And, with two—now grown—kids, he spent a lot of years coaching Little League and soccer.
 “I can’t wait for grandchildren to show up so I can live the dream all over again,” Eric says.